 The MCH training and boarding facilities include a brand new 200' x 300' Arena Building with a 135' x 300' Indoor Riding Arena, a 80’x140’ Coverall Arena, 150' x 300’ outdoor arena, three round corrals, 84 indoor/outdoor 20’ x 60’ stalls with 12’ x 20’ covered areas, and a maintenance barn with storage and restrooms.

-Additional service & amenities offered at The Center include:
+Additional services & amenities offered at The Montana Center include:

 ▪ Twice-daily feeding of high quality hay